Office of Postsecondary and Higher Education

 Program approval by this office assures graduates and prospective employers that the knowledge and skills learned in the completed program of study result in student learning and growth in Pennsylvania's schools.
 Programs are reviewed to establish that initial standards are met by new programs and then every seven years full review and approval of all programs in an institution is required for the continuing operation of each program.

-Provides technical assistance and training institutions of higher education and to candidates for certification who desire clarification and interpretation of regulations and guidelines that affect program approval.
+The bureau provides technical assistance and training to institutions of higher education and to candidates for certification who desire clarification and interpretation of regulations and guidelines that affect program approval.
 Staff also compile data from program providers, and prepare an official report for the federal government.

 For detailed information please visit Highly Qualified Teacher Requirements.

-Reviews and approves educator specialist, instructional, supervisory, administrative and temporary professional licenses for use in public and private schools grades pre-kindergarten through twelve.
-Reviews preliminary education requirements for individuals applying to nursing, public librarian and funeral director programs.
+The Bureau reviews and approves educator specialist, instructional, supervisory, administrative and temporary professional licenses for use in public and private schools grades pre-kindergarten through twelve.
+The Bureau reviews preliminary education requirements for individuals applying to nursing, public librarian and funeral director programs.
 A full list of the certificates and certification requirements may be viewed on the PDE website under Teachers and Teacher Certifications.

 In December 2011 the division launched a new, online Teachers Information Management Systems (TIMS) application to facilitate the certification process.
 User Guides, general information and access to this program may be viewed by selecting the TIMS link on the Certifications page or by navigating to www.PA-TIMS.com